-- Raising the sales, incomes, and food security of 19,000 smallholder farmers
+- Raising the incomes of 40,000 smallholder farmers

-- Generating over $16 million in new incremental agricultural sales
+- Generating over $35 million in incremental agricultural sales

 USAID-TAPP develops clusters of commercial farms, smallholders, and agribusinesses in areas with high agricultural potential.
 We are targeting fresh and processed fruit, vegetables, flowers, and spices in: Arusha, Kilimanjaro, Lushoto, Morogoro, the Coastal Strip, and Zanzibar.
 In addition to these six target zones, the program works with partners and the Government of Tanzania in the SAGCOT regions of Iringa, Mbeya, and Njombe.